 - When you get companions, make sure they have decent equipment too.
 You can see their equipped items by going into the inventory screen and clicking the arrows next to your name to cycle through your companions's inventory.

 - Only begin equipping heavy armour when your Athletics skill is getting high, as they do slow you down while on foot.

 How to fight in Bannerlord

 Having the right equipment is just one side of combat.
 As the rest of your troops slam into the enemy, there will come times where you need to get stuck in to help your army out.

 When you're starting out, I would build up your experience by defeating bandits and looters.
 Even if an enemy army has smaller numbers, they may have better quality troops than you have.
 Looters are normally the weakest troops and therefore are the best option to build up real combat experience.

 Here we thought we'd give you some more general tips on how to fight with certain weapon types, how to perform some advanced techniques, and how to fight on a horse.
-If you're looking for how to order troops around, check out Mount And Blade 2 Bannerlord troops guide.
+If you're looking for how to order army around, check out our guide to managing your troops in Bannerlord.

 - Fighting in Bannerlord involves you pressing the left mouse button and dragging the mouse to swing in a certain direction.
 The arrows that come up will show you which direction you are facing at that given time.

 - Swing your mouse as you swing your weapon for extra reach.
 Since it's tied to the camera, you'll be able to hit more enemies around you.

 - Blocking requires you to hold the mouse and drag it to the direction in which the attack is coming from.
 Shields give a larger room for error since enemies will be striking a big plank of wood or plate of metal protecting your body.